Enri2077/rsbb/rsbb_etc/doc/bmbox/benchmark_script_tutorial.md

 #### The Benchmark's Description Configuration

-The following is extracted from the benchmarks description configuration. `TODO: link to benchmarks_description.md`
+The following is extracted from the benchmarks description configuration.

 ```yaml